-Commercial Drivers License
+Arkansas Commercial Drivers License

 Arkansas CDL Tests

 - today is Sunday, December 5, 2021 - our CDL Package is guaranteed current for the next 90 days.

-If you are NOT a resident of Arkansas ... click HERE for a link to YOUR STATE.
+you are not a resident of Arkansas

-To obtain your Commercial Drivers License (CDL), you must first pass the Arkansas CDL Tests that apply to the type of commercial trucks or buses that you will
+Drivers License (CDL), you must first pass the Arkansas CDL Tests that apply to the type of commercial trucks or buses that you will

 that everyone must pass, regardless of their particular Class of License,

-ie: Class A, Class B, or Class C. There are also (7) seven additional CDL Tests covering endorsements including Combination Vehicles, Doubles
+ie: Class A, Class B, or Class C. There are also (7) seven additional AR CDL

 and Triples, Air Brakes, Passenger Vehicles, School Bus, Hazardous Materials

 and Tank Vehicles.
-You only have to pass the CDL Tests that apply to your
+You only have to pass the AR CDL Tests that apply to your

 Skills Test, including a Vehicle Pre-trip Inspection, Vehicle Control